Cycling 101 – Beginners’ Guide to Recreational Cycling

 4. What are your preferences for the components?

-Components such as frame, handlebars, and saddle change the way that a bike feels when you ride.
+Components such as frame, handlebars, and saddle all affect how a bike feels when you ride.

 The frame materials you can choose from include aluminum, steel, carbon fiber, or titanium frames, each with its own pros and cons.
 Heavy frames make a bike more difficult to ride up hills, so choosing a lightweight frame will be ideal for that purpose.

-Different handlebar styles suit different people, with some taking longer to get used to (drop handlebars on road bikes).
-Test the different styles at your local bike shop to get a better idea of your preference.
+Different handlebar styles suit certain people, with some taking longer to get used to (drop handlebars on road bikes).
+Test the different types at your local bike shop to get a feel for your preferred one.

-Like size, saddles are very individual.
-Distances between sit bones vary greatly, meaning a narrow saddle may be better for one person, and terrible for the next.
-This also doesn’t correlate directly with your height/weight.
-Try a few before choosing.
+Like size, the correct bike saddle is different for each person.
+Distances between sit bones vary greatly, meaning a narrow saddle may be better for one person and terrible for the next.
+Sit bone width also doesn’t correlate directly with your height and width, so try a few before choosing.

 Setting Saddle Height

-When you have chosen the right size bike and saddle, the most important adjustment is saddle height.
-At the correct height, it’s comfortable, easy to generate power, and helps avoid injuries.
+Once you have the appropriate bike and saddle size, the first fitting adjustment you should make is saddle height.
+At the correct height, it’s comfortable to ride and easy to generate power.

-To do this, adjust your saddle so that when you sit on it with one pedal all the way at the bottom, close to the ground (or at the 6 o’clock position of a clock), your heel rests on the pedal with your leg completely straight.
+To do this, adjust your saddle so that when you sit on it with one pedal at 6 o’clock, your heel rests on the pedal with your leg completely straight.
 Here’s a good video representation by the team at the Specialized headquarters.